ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ## Important

-* To improve mouse handline, please disable mouse warping in Renoise preferences
+* To improve mouse handling, please disable mouse warping in Renoise preferences
 * You draw notes with the instrument, which is used in the current track of the pattern.
 In empty track's, it's using the current selected one.

 ## Install